 From time to time we might work with some associates who have access to your data but that will only be with your consent as part of the agreement between us, and these associates will always be required to keep the data safe and will never use it for their own purposes.

-If you use a Company transactional or shopping service, we will pass information necessary to complete your order to our payment partners.
+If you purchase from us online or use a Company transactional or shopping service, we will pass information necessary to complete your order to our payment partners.
 Such information will typically include name, address and credit card billing details.

 By permitting us to collect this information, you will be able to receive information on products and services that may be of interest to you, including related third party offers that we may send to you.
 You also enable us to personalise your experience with us so that we can provide you with the highest quality of service.
 We may also use this information to contact you about joint venture opportunities if it appears that you would be a suitable joint venture partner.